 Abstract

-When species simultaneously compete with two or more species of competitor, higher order interactions (HOIs) can lead to emergent properties not present when species interact in isolated pairs.
+When species simultaneously compete with two or more species of competitor, higher order interactions (HOIs) can lead to emergent properties that are not present when species interact in isolated pairs.
 In order to extend ecological theory to multi-competitor communities, ecologists must develop a practical and general definition for HOIs that can be applied to a wide range of competition models.
 In this paper we propose a new general definition for HOIs that emphasizes the consequence of HOIs for modeling multi-species communities.
-Our definition will be valueable for empirical ecologists in need of clarity when discussing HOIs in empirical data.
+Our definition will be valuable for empirical ecologists in need of clarity when discussing HOIs in empirical data.
 We compare our definition to previous definitions used by ecologists in the past.
-In order to demonstrate our definition, we simulate resource competition between three annual plant species which differ in functional traits related to resource acquisition and resource conservation.
-We then fit a phenomenological competition model to the outcome of simulated competition and use it to test for the presence of HOIs.
+To show how our definition of HOIs can clarify their effect in empirical studies, we simulate resource competition between three annual plant species which differ in functional traits related to resource acquisition and resource conservation.
+We then fit a phenomenological competition model to the outcome of simulated competition and use the model fits to test for the presence of HOIs.
 In our simulations, we find the strength of HOIs varies with phenology: species that grow later experience stronger HOIs than earlier growing species.
 We conclude that HOIs are likely to occur in many communities.
 However, our simulation shows that HOIs are likely to be stronger in ecosystems where resource availability and individual size change rapidly throughout the course of the growing season and where there are strong differences between competitors in the rate of resource acquisition.

 Introduction

 Almost all species interact with a diversity of predators, pathogens and competitors.
-Despite this, most classical models in community ecology assume that the per capita effects of each species on each other does not dependent on the densities of any other species in the community.
-This simplifying assumption means that we can predict the dynamics of multispecies communities from a model that only quantifies the interaction between each pairs of species (Chesson 2000, Levine et al. 2017).
+Despite this, most classical models in community ecology assume that the per capita effects of each species on each other does not depend on the densities of any other species in the community.
+This simplifying assumption allows us to? predict the dynamics of multispecies communities from a model that only quantifies the interaction between each pairs of species (Chesson 2000, Levine et al. 2017).
 The concept of fixed per capita competition between species is also central to recent efforts to relate species’ functional trait differences to competitive dynamics (Kraft et al. 2015).

 Higher order interactions (HOIs) between species invalidate the core assumption of fixed per capita interactions between species and this could have profound consequences for modeling community dynamics and species coexistence (Neill 1974, Mayfield and Stouffer 2017, Levine et al. 2017, Grilli et al. 2017).
 If HOIs are strong, even a perfect understanding of the interaction between each and every pair of species would not be sufficient to describe what happens when all the species are simultaneously interacting (Neill 1974, Billick and Case 1994, Levine et al. 2017).
 A specific example of the potential for HOIs to impact our understanding of community dynamics is in the application of the mutual invasibility criterion for determining the stability of coexistence (Levine et al. 2017).
 In theory, strong HOIs can allow three competitor species to coexist even where some pairs of competitors cannot coexist (Grilli et al. 2017).